KlausWeer/Big-Data-Masters-Blog/Introduction.md

 Big data analytics refers to the process of collecting, organizing, and analyzing big data to discover patterns and other useful information.

+### Note

+I would like to quote the following from the book "Hadoop, The Definitive Guide" which leaves a nice touch for the introduction.

+**_"It has been said that “more data usually beats better algorithms,” which is to say that for some problems (such as recommending movies or music based on past preferences), however fiendish your algorithms, often they can be beaten simply by having more data (and a less sophisticated algorithm).[5]
+The good news is that big data is here.
+The bad news is that we are struggling to store and analyze it."_**